|Number of Chickens|

 Install a nesting box for every three to four hens.
 You have more flexibility for larger flocks, and you can go for one box for every 6 chickens.
 The chicken coop calculator adds a box for every three to four chickens.

 For more information on nesting boxes, check our complete chicken coop guide.

 The roosting perches will take a considerable amount of space in the chicken coop.
 For the roosting bars, you have to calculate 8 to 10 inches for each hen to roost comfortably.
 The chicken coop calculator takes into account the space for roosting, so you don’t have to provide extra space.
 For the exact dimensions and sizes of the roosting perches and how to place them, check our guide on roosting perches.

 The chicken coop calculator gives you a very rough indication of the number of eggs per week.
 It uses an average of 4 eggs per week.
-This depends heavily on the breed of your hens, their age, food, and the season.
+This depends heavily on your hens’ breed, age, food, and season.
 The size of your flock will determine the amount of chicken coop space you will need to provide.
-So if you are looking to optimize the number of eggs with the space you have available, check our guide on chicken breeds that has a specific section on the most common egg layers that are beginner-friendly.
+So if you are looking to optimize the number of eggs with the available space, check our guide on chicken breeds with a specific section on the most common egg layers that are beginner-friendly.